-Effective November 1st, 2022, City Animal Hospital’s on-call service will be changing.
+Effective November 1st, 2022, City Animal Hospital’s on-call service has changed.
 Please see below.

 In Case of an Emergency